Ain88/icecream_museum/README.md

 # icecream_museum

 ## Description
-Icrecream museum is a sample theme of imagenery icecream museum made with bootstrap
+Icrecream museum is a sample theme of imagenery icecream museum made with bootstrap, deployed to heroku server

 ## Technology